sameerkewal/SQL-Exam-Practice/view/view.md

 - Views and synonyms are objects, so they have an object number, but a view does not consume physical space in the database, so it does not have a segment

+- If another user queries your view they only need select privileges on the view itself and not on the underlying tables.
+Same thing with insert.
+They just need the insert privileges on the view